EM:RAP Admin, Groups Feature

 Initial high-fidelity designs of the main screens.
 Note: Not all components and states designed are included in this image.

 Throughout this phase, we held weekly client meetings to present design updates and gather feedback.
-Several key issues emerged during this stage:
+Several key issues emerged during this stage which led us to iterate on the designs:

 Original group status diagram